gferreira/fb-variable-spacing/docs/_topics/overview.md

 order  : 1
 ---

-A method to add a spacing axis to variable fonts.
+Methodology and tools to add a spacing axis to variable fonts.
 {: .lead }

 * Table of Contents